-The board of directors met, in person or telephonically, seven times in fiscal 2010.
-During fiscal 2010 each of our directors attended 75% or more of the total number of meetings of the board of directors and the committees of which such director was a member during the period of time he served on such committee.
+The board of directors met, in person or telephonically, seven times in fiscal 2011.
+During fiscal 2011 each of our directors attended 75% or more of the total number of meetings of the board of directors and the committees of which such director was a member during the period of time he served on such committee.
 The board of directors has standing audit, compensation and nominating and governance committees.
 Each committee has a charter that has been approved by the board of directors.
 Each committee must review the appropriateness of its charter and perform a self-evaluation at least annually.
-Mr. Bhasin is the only director who is an employee of Genpact and he does not participate in any meeting at which his compensation is evaluated.
+Mr. Tyagarajan is the only director who is an employee of Genpact and he does not participate in any meeting at which his compensation is evaluated.
 All members of all committees are non-employee directors and the board of directors has determined that all of the members of our three standing committees are independent as defined under the rules of the NYSE, and, in the case of all members of the audit committee, the independence requirements contemplated by Rule 10A-3 under the Exchange Act.

 Our Corporate Governance Guidelines set forth our policy that directors are expected to attend annual general meetings of shareholders.
-All of our directors attended the 2010 annual meeting.
+All of our directors except Mr. Spence attended the 2011 annual meeting.